 Business Course Descriptions

 Based on reasonable projections of faculty availability and appropriate curriculum considerations, the following courses can change as deemed necessary by Baker University to fulfill its role and mission.
 Approximately 18 months are required to fulfill the core program requirements.
 Courses must be completed in the order recommended by the University.

-This introductory course for adult students pursuing an undergraduate degree covers topics such as program planning, group interaction, written and oral communication skills, personality inventory, and other important skills.
-(2 credits)
+This introductory course for adult students pursuing an undergraduate degree covers topics such as program planning, group interaction, written and oral communication skills, personality inventory and other important skills.
+(3 credits)

-Principles of Economics presents the basic principles and concepts of economics, including cost, supply and demand, elasticity, costs and benefits, GDP, inflation, fiscal and monetary policy, and international trade.
+This course presents the basic principles and concepts of economics including cost, supply and demand, elasticity, costs and benefits, GDP, inflation, fiscal and monetary policy and international trade.
 Learn about these principles with an emphasis on how they influence business decisions.
-(4 credits)
+(3 credits)

 BBA 353 Organizational Structure and Behavior

 In Organizational Structure and Behavior, students examine organizational theory and its applications.
 Theories of organizational structure, organizational behavior and the interaction between the two are studied and applied.
 (3 credits)